googleman81/Shadow-bash-script/README.md

 Edit:

-I additionally recommend enabling stealth mode in the firewall settings and disabling incoming connections from downloaded and signed software.
+I additionally recommend setting the DNS for the device to a proper IPv6 connection, enabling stealth mode in the firewall settings and disabling incoming connections from downloaded and signed software.